ncchen55414/ChildrenSongRecommendation/README.md

 - Lyrics: Latent Dirichlet Allocation topic modeling.

-- Age-Rating: Decision Tree model to predict age-ratings for songs based on auido features and lyrics.
+- Age-Rating: Decision Tree model to predict age-ratings for songs based on audio features and lyrics.

 ## Investigation

 - What's the relation between age-ratings and audio features?

-  - Age-rateing is most correlated to `popularity` and `duration` (`popularity` measuare how many users have played the track, and `duration` is the time length of the song).
+  - Age-rating is most correlated to `popularity` and `duration` (`popularity` measures how many users have played the track, and `duration` is the time length of the song).

   - `Melodic modes` (major vs minor): In the age group of 2-5, more than 80% of the songs are in major keys, while the age group of 13-18 have only 65% in major keys.

 - What's the relation between age-ratings and lyrics?

-  - Use a decision tree models to predict age-ratings from song lyrics, and check feature-importances.
+  - Use a decision tree models to predict age-ratings from song lyrics, and check feature-importance.
 (Tried, need to improve)

 - What are the albums sing about?
 What are the popular topics in albums?